-The Finnish consumer confidence indicator increased to -9 in May of 2020 from a record low of -13.9 in the previous month.
-All four major components strengthened clearly from the previous month: views on consumers’ own economy now (1.5 vs -0.3 in April), expectations concerning their own (7.1 vs 2.3), Finland's economy in 12 months (-28.1 vs -30.8), and intentions to spend money on durable goods in the next 12 months (-16.6 vs -27.6).
+The Finnish consumer confidence indicator increased to -4.8 in November of 2020 from -6.9 in the previous month.
+This was the strongest reading since July, as two major components improved clearly from the previous month: expectations concerning their own economy (7.8 vs 6.7 in October) and Finland's economy in 12 months (-14.4 vs -24.9).
+Meanwhile, views on both consumers’ own economy now (1.6 vs 3.9) and intentions to spend money on durable goods in the next 12 months (-14.4 vs -13.4) weakened. source: Statistics Finland

-Consumer Confidence in Finland is expected to be -9.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Consumer Confidence in Finland is expected to be -7.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Finland to stand at -5.00 in 12 months time.
-In the long-term, the Finland Consumer Confidence is projected to trend around -4.50 points in 2021 and 0.50 points in 2022, according to our econometric models.
+In the long-term, the Finland Consumer Confidence is projected to trend around -3.00 points in 2021 and 0.50 points in 2022, according to our econometric models.